 Now this here story I’m about to unfold took place back in the early ’90s, just about the time of our conflict with Sad’m and the I-raqis.
 I only mention it because sometimes there’s a man – I won’t say a hero, ’cause, what’s a hero? – but sometimes, there’s a man – and I’m talkin’ about the Dude here – sometimes, there’s a man, well, he’s the man for his time and place.
 He fits right in there.
 And that’s the Dude, in Los Angeles.
 And even if he’s a lazy man – and the Dude was most certainly that, quite possibly the laziest in Los Angeles County, which would place him high in the runnin’ for laziest worldwide – but sometimes there’s a man… sometimes, there’s a man… Aw.
 I lost my train of thought here.
 But… aw, hell.
 I’ve done introduced him enough.”

-It’s a clichéd, hackneyed and lazy technique.
-But it’s aware of this, and it invites us to share in the gag; tt’s incredibly clumsy, the narrator repeats himself, goes off on tangents, stumbles and rambles on for so long that he forgets what he’s talking about.
+Narration is a clichéd, hackneyed and lazy technique.
+But this sequence is aware of this, and it invites us to share in the gag; it’s incredibly clumsy, the narrator explains what he is doing even though it is self-evident, repeats himself, goes off on tangents, stumbles and rambles on for so long that he forgets what he’s talking about.
 It’s beautifully realised and terribly witty.

 And then there’s the intro to Alan Wake:

-The opening words leading up to the logo reveal are good – the quote from Stephen King is genuinely thought provoking – but their lacklustre performance and inconsiderate editing, which has removed whatever pacing may have been in the original performance, present them as if they are the “small print” at the end of a financial services ad, that is to say with no attempt to make sure that you’ve had enough time to let any of them sink in.
+It’s as narratively lazy as the Star Wars opening crawl, but without any of the pop culture references.
+And it’s as ridiculous as the opening narration to The Big Lebowski but without any of the knowing intent.
+The opening words leading up to the logo reveal are good – the quote from Stephen King is genuinely thought provoking – but their lackluster performance and inconsiderate editing, which has removed whatever pacing may have been in the original performance, present them as if they are the “small print” at the end of a financial services ad, that is to say with no attempt to make sure that you’ve had enough time to let any of them sink in.
 No pauses between sentences whatsoever.
 Kinda like this:

 “Suddenly…” [cut to missing body] “…his body was gone”.